denkristoffer/icsfilter/README.md

 ## Installation

+### Installation from Rubygems

+The easiest way to get icsfilter up and running is by installing through Rubygems:

+    gem install icsfilter

 ### Installation from the source

 You can download icsfilter's source either it by cloning it through git with the following command: